From Fed Up to Fired Up: 3 Steps to Reignite Your Passion

 Change your energy by disrupting your daily routines to remind yourself that you can.

-For at least four days, give yourself permission to rest and play in micro-moments throughout the day.
+Allow yourself to rest and play in micro-moments throughout the day for at least four days.

 Fill those moments with inspirational activities that feel restful to heart and mind, playful and creative.

-These “distractions” will bump you out of the fed-up rut you’re in, and creative possibilities for your future will start showing up.
+These “distractions” will bump you out of your fed-up rut, and creative possibilities for your future will appear.

 Reclaim hope, optimism, and future-mindedness.